BOMBER COMMAND: B for Binbrook

 Fought and lost in a day, the battle of Bullecourt was a disaster for Australians.

-Waiting to come home Walter Kudrycz, Claire Dujardin and Bernard Lejune
+- Waiting to come home by Walter Kudrycz, Claire Dujardin and Bernard Lejune.

 A little-known diary recalls the period following the First World War.

 The Australian War Memorial went to great lengths to re-create scenes from the First World War.
 Then what happened?

 - Task force air commander by Chris Clark.

 A colourful RAAF officer's career culminated in controversy in Vietnam.

 - Sixty years of keeping the peace by Peter Londey.